Vity01/backstage-jfrog-artifactory-libs/README.md

 ## Contributing

 Don't hesitate to contribute to the plugin.
-This is my first TypeScript/React/Backstage product so please be gentle to me...
+This is my ~~first~~ second TypeScript/React/Backstage product so please be gentle to me...

 ### Development